-Add-on treatments include anti-IgE (omalizumab) for severe allergic asthma.
+Add-on treatments include tiotropium by mist inhaler for patients with a history of exacerbations (age ≥12 years), anti-IgE (SC omalizumab) for severe allergic asthma ≥6 years, and anti-IL5 for severe eosinophilic asthma (SC mepolizumab or SC benralizumab for age ≥12 years or IV reslizumab for age ≥18 years).
 Sputum-guided treatment, if available, improves outcomes.

-Other options: Add-on tiotropium by soft-mist inhaler for adults (≥18 years) with a history of exacerbations.
-Some patients may benefit from low dose OCS but long-term systemic side-effects occur.
+Other options: Some patients may benefit from low dose OCS but long-term systemic side-effects commonly occur.